What Are the Different Types of Electricians?

 Enter a zip below and get matched to top-rated pros near you.

 Unless you have serious skills, the electrical systems in your home are not something you want to mess with.
-For any major electrical repairs or projects, you will likely need to employ an electrician.
-But there are so many types of electricians, so who do you pick?
+For any major electrical repairs or projects, you will likely need to hire one of many types of electricians.
+So who do you pick?

 Understanding more about the levels of certifications and specialties will help you get the right person for any electrical work you need completed.
 That’s exactly where we come in.
-Explore each type of electrician and the common certification levels below to help you confidently make a decision for your next electrical project.
+Explore each type of electrician and the common certification levels below to help you confidently make a decision on which electrician to hire near you

 If you have an apprentice electrician working in your home, they should never be working unsupervised.
 Apprenticeship programs are typically the first step toward becoming a licensed electrician.
 These programs usually take about four years to complete.
 During that time, an individual will receive many hours of on-the-job and in-class experience and instruction overseen by a more experienced electrician.